codingharbour/kafka-quick-start/README.md

-# Kafka-quick-start
+# Kafka quick start

-This is a placeholder project to get started with kafka producer and consumer examples
+Examples showing how to get started with Kafka in java.